 It’s that time of the year again: exams.
 There are haters and lovers of finals week, but nobody likes the extra spots that come with exam stress.
 Whatever you do, always use gentle skin care products and don’t just pick at your spots.
 If a spot is ready to come out, you can squeeze it.
 Did you know squeezing your spots correctly can actually help the healing process?

 If you’re stressing out during finals week, you might find that your spots are getting worse.
 Stress has a huge impact on your skin, so make sure you continue to use gentle skin care products.
 Harsh products can dry out and irritate your skin and cause even more breakouts.
-YUN’s skin-friendly Acne therapy for Teens (or Adults) nourishes your skin and increases your natural resistance to acne.
+YUN’s skin-friendly Acne therapy for normal to oily or even dry skin nourishes your skin and increases your natural resistance to acne.
 As a matter of fact, you should be kind to your skin all year round!